TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/xtmf_internal/TempAttributeManager.md

 # **Temp Attribute Manager**
-This tool creates an extra attribute context-manager equivalent for XTMF. `TempAttributeManager` is a low-level tool.
+This low-level tool creates an extra attribute context-manager equivalent for XTMF.
+If the extra attribute does not exist in the network, `TempAttributeManager` creates it.
+It also has the optional ability to delete extra attributes when the tool finishes.

 Latest version of this tool includes the ability to:

 > only optionally reset the values to their default
->
->in 0.0.2+

 ## **Using the Tool with Modeller**
 `TempAttributeManager` tool is not callable from Modeller.
 It is intended only to be called from XTMF.